Official Statistics

 9. Total Waste Generation and Final Treatment of All Waste

 There are some differences between the C&I figures presented here, and those shown in the C&I section of this release (Section 8).
-For the purposes of the Waste Statistics Regulation return (WStatR), for which the total waste figures have previously been compiled, sewage sludge is included in the C&I estimates.
-The WStatR returns required that figures for sludges are converted from wet to dry weight for reporting, the UK 2018 figure for C&I that is incorporated in Table 9 (42.6 million tonnes) does not differ greatly from that published in Table 7 on an ‘as received’ basis, but excluding sewage sludge (43.9 million tonnes).
+For the purposes of the calculated total waste figures, sewage sludge is included in the C&I estimates.
+For the total waste generated and treated figures sludges are converted from wet to dry weight, The UK 2020 figure for C&I that is incorporated in Table 10 (39.3 million tonnes) does not differ greatly from that published in Table 8 on an ‘as received’ basis but excluding sewage sludge (40.4 million tonnes).
 Minor additional revisions are detailed in the methodology section.

-Total waste generation is split by material and Nomenclature of Economic Activities (NACE) economic activity responsible for generating it.
+Total waste generation is split by material and the Nomenclature of Economic Activities (NACE) economic activity responsible for generating it.
 Users should be aware that ‘total waste’ includes all waste produced by the economy and is therefore much broader than frequently analysed subsets such as ‘municipal waste’ or ‘Waste from Households’.
 Users should also consider the varying natures and impacts of different waste materials included within total waste.

 9.1 Waste Generation

-Figure 3: Waste generation split by source, UK, 2018
+Figure 3: Waste generation split by source, UK, 2020

 Source: Defra Statistics